 Pay Alimony Timeline

 It’s important to understand the tax implications of alimony payments, as they can significantly impact your financial situation.
-For alimony orders entered into before January 1, 2019, alimony payments are typically tax-deductible for the paying spouse as well as taxable income for the receiving spouse.
+For alimony orders entered into before January 1, 2019, alimony payments are typically tax-deductible for the paying spouse.
+In addition, taxable income for the receiving spouse is tax-deductible.

-However, for alimony orders entered into on or after January 1, 2019, alimony payments are not tax-deductible for the paying spouse or taxable income for the receiving spouse.
-This change in the tax law was made as part of the Tax Cuts and Jobs Act of 2017 and can have significant implications for both parties in a divorce.
+However, for alimony orders entered into on or after January 1, 2019, alimony payments are not tax-deductible.
+This is true for the paying spouse or taxable income for the receiving spouse.
+This change was made as part of the Tax Cuts and Jobs Act of 2017 and has significant implications for divorced parties.

 Get Help from a Skilled Divorce Attorney Today

-At Smith Family Law, our compassionate and knowledgeable Austin alimony attorneys understand the challenges people face when dealing with alimony issues.
-We work closely with our clients to understand their unique circumstances and develop strategies tailored to their needs.
+When do you have to pay alimony in Texas?
+At Smith & Bledsoe Family Law, our compassionate and knowledgeable Austin alimony attorneys understand the challenges people face when dealing with alimony issues.
+Our firm works closely with our clients to understand their unique circumstances and develop strategies tailored to their needs.

 Our attorneys have extensive experience handling various alimony matters, from initial determinations to modifications and enforcement.
-We understand the financial impact that alimony payments can have on your life, and we’re committed to advocating for your rights and helping you achieve a fair and equitable outcome.
+We understand the financial impact that alimony payments can have on your life.
+We’re committed to advocating for your rights and helping you achieve a fair and equitable outcome.

-If you have questions about alimony eligibility criteria, the duration of alimony payments, the factors affecting alimony amounts, or any other aspect of paying or receiving alimony, we encourage you to call our office at 512-572-3533 or contact us online to schedule a consultation.
-During your consultation, we’ll listen to your story, answer your questions, and provide the information you need to make informed decisions about your case.
+If you have questions about alimony eligibility criteria, the duration of alimony payments, the factors affecting alimony amounts, or any other aspect of paying or receiving alimony, we encourage you to call our office at (512) 277-3166 or contact us online to schedule a consultation.
+During consultation, we’ll listen to your story, answer your questions, and provide the information you need to make informed decisions.

 Contact Us